Police: Suspect in Sumter mother’s death says he also killed daughter, 5

 Johnson is being held in the Sumter County Sheriff’s Office Detention Center on a murder charge.
 A first appearance hearing is pending.

 The S.C.
 Law Enforcement Division was notified.
-However, because an abduction did not occur and other factors, the case did not meet the critieria for an Amber Alert.
+However, because an abduction did not occur and other factors, the case did not meet the criteria for an Amber Alert.